brmel/MemoryTracer/README.md

 - Fixing unused regions memory counter.
 - Reducing memory allocation when taking a snapshot (ideally we should reserve memory at the beginning and not allocate memory when taking snapshots).
 - Exporting data to csv file.
+- Controling the snapshot start time and frequency.
 - Formating code to be more readable and maintainable.

 If you have any feedback about the application, you can submit a new issue here : https://github.com/brmel/MemoryTracerLib/issues